Actor Murli Sharma's mother passes away

-Actor Murli Sharma's mother, Padma Sharma, has died after suffering from cardiac arrest.
+Actor Murli Sharma's mother, Padma Sharma, has died following cardiac arrest.
 She was 76.
 According to family sources, Sharma breathed her last on Sunday at her Mumbai residence.
-Murli had last year lost his father, aged ,84.
-The actor has featured in films like "Dabangg" , "Golmaal 3", "Main Hoon Na" and most recently "Street Dancer 3D".
-He is is married to actor Ashwini Kalsekar.
+Murli, a well known television and film artiste, has played supporting roles in Bollywood movies such as "Main Hoon Na" , "Dhamaal" , "Jaane Tu...
+Ya Jaane Na", "Golmaal Returns" , "Badlapur" and most recently "Street Dancer 3D".
+He is is married to actor Ashwini Kalsekar, known for her roles in "Jodha Akbar" and "Badlapur" .

 ALSO READ